One of the simplest, and dare I say, most enjoyable methods of planning your academic year is through monthly themes.

 There is no right or wrong theme.
 Use these categories to help spark ideas for your own theme units:

-- holiday/seasonal/weather-related (most popular–especially for the younger grades.
-I like this for a child with special needs as it helps him to internalize the rhythms of his natural world–no matter his age–and it can easily connect him to other people because the words/phrases/expressions used at a particular time of year will be familiar/reinforced).
+- Holiday/seasonal/weather-related (most popular because it helps children internalize the rhythms of their natural world–no matter their age–and it can easily connect them to other people because of the words/phrases/expressions used at a particular time of year will be familiar/reinforced).

-- based on a specific interest (even if your child can’t tell you directly, pay attention to what he is attracted to in daily activities, on TV, in games or toys, characters in books, sports or other physical activities, etc.)
+- Based on personal interest (pay attention to what they are attracted to in daily activities, on TV, in games or toys, characters in books, sports or other physical activities, etc.)

 2 – Connect the theme to goals.
-You may have already outlined the goals for this learning block using the 3-month planning guide I provided you.
+You may have already outlined the goals for this learning block using the 3-month planning guide.
 If you didn’t, I recommend you take some time to work through that first.
-Once you have overarching goals, you need to break them down into the three individual months within that quarter.
+Once you have overarching goals, break them down into the three individual months within that quarter.